-- 1 Use the following materials for refrigeration piping. - Material: Use copper alloy seamless pipes made of phosphorus deoxidized copper.
-Ensure the inner and outer surfaces of the pipes are clean and free from hazardous sulfur, oxide, dusts, shaving particles, oils, and moisture (contamination). - Size: Refer to item 9.2. for detailed information on refrigerant piping system. - 2 Commercially available piping often contains dust and other materials.
-Always blow it clean with a dry inert gas. - 3 Use care to prevent dust, water or other contaminants from entering the piping during installation. - 4 Reduce the number of bending portions as much as possible, and make bending radii as big as possible. - § For indoor and outdoor branching and merging section, be sure to use the following twinning pipe sets and merge pipe sets (sold separately).
+1 Use the following materials for refrigeration piping.

+- Material: Use copper alloy seamless pipes made of phosphorus deoxidized copper.
+Ensure the inner and outer surfaces of the pipes are clean and free from hazardous sulfur, oxide, dusts, shaving particles, oils, and moisture (contamination). - .
+Size: Refer to item 9.2. for detailed information on refrigerant piping system - Commercially available piping often contains dust and other materials.
+Always blow it clean with a dry inert gas. - 3 Use care to prevent dust, water or other contaminants from entering the piping during installation. - 4 Reduce the number of bending portions as much as possible, and make bending radii as big as possible.